UEABIO/physalia-R-course-2023/book/_main.md

 With the additional information incorporated into the table, it has grown in length, which may not be ideal.
 To address this, we can make the table more concise by decreasing the row heights.

 To achieve this, we can adjust the so-called `data_row.padding` to 2 pixels.
 You can accomplish this using the `tab_options()` function, which is a central layer for styling the table.
-Similarly, there are padding options available for summary_row and row_group.
+Similarly, there are padding options available for `summary_row` and `row_group`.
 While we're at it, it's a good idea to enhance the table's appearance by applying a predefined theme using `opt_stylize()`.

 ```r